creek-service/basic-kafka-streams-demo/docs/_demo/04-service-descriptor.md

 The two class constants define the input and output topics the services use.
 These constants will be used later when building the Kafka Streams topology.

-The definition includes the topic name, the type stored in each Kafka record's key and value in the topic, and the topic config, which in this case is just the number of partitions.
+Each topic definition includes the topic name, the types stored in the topic's records' key and value, and the topic config, which in this case is just the number of partitions.

 The `register` method wrapping each resource descriptor ensures they are registered with the outer service descriptor.

-**Note:** The [system tests]({{ "/system-testing" | relative_url}}) we'll define later will use the service descriptor to provide the service metadata required to run the service, pipe in inputs and read outputs.
+**Note:** The [system tests]({{ "/system-testing" | relative_url}}) we'll define later will use the service descriptor to discover the service metadata required to run the service, pipe in inputs and read outputs.
 {: .notice--warning}

-**ProTip:** It's unusual for a service to _own_ its input topics.
-Input topic descriptors are normally obtained from the owned output topic of another service or aggregate.
-It's used here to keep things simple for this introductory demo.
-{: .notice--info}

-[todo]: Add link to service chaining demo to the tip above once it's available.

 [creekExts]: https://www.creekservice.org/extensions/
 [ksExt]: https://github.com/creek-service/creek-kafka